oriafo/Github-Examples/git-crash-course/Readme.md

 ## Cloning

-We can clone three ways: HTTPS, SSH, Github CLI
+We can clone in three ways: HTTPS, SSH, Github CLI

-Since we are using GitHub Codespaecs we'll a create temporary directory in our workspace
+Since we are using GitHub Codespaecs we'll create temporary directory in our workspace

 ```sh
 mkdir /workspace/tmp